 The rental for compensation of one- or two-family dwellings, as defined in the IRC (International Residential Code), for the purpose of overnight lodging for a period of not less than one night and not more than 30 days other than ongoing month-to-month tenancy granted to the same renter for the same unit.
 This is not applicable to hotels, motels, bed and breakfasts, resort properties as defined in Chapter 144-5.17 of the municipal code or resort condominiums.

 If you would like to report an illegal Short Term Rental property please use the link below.
 If the complaint occurs after hours or on the weekend the complaint will be reviewed the next business day.
 If you have a noise complaint related to a Short Term Rental property please contact New Braunfels Police Department at (830) 221-4100.

 Short Term Rental Complaint Form

 You can search by address for current and previous Code Compliance Cases on our Citizen Access Portal.

 Bulky items such as furniture, appliances or brush are not collected during routine curbside service.
 The Solid Waste & Recycling Division can schedule a collection of bulky items at the request of the resident.
 There is a fee for this service.

-The Code Enforcement Division does not enforce Building Codes or construction occurring without Building Permits.
+The Code Compliance Division does not enforce Building Codes or construction occurring without Building Permits.
 Use the Building Division online complaint form if you have any questions about construction related concerns.